EDUCBA Logo

 POWER Example 3-4

-• If the IF logic is true then the POWER function will raise the power by 2. =POWER(A2,2),
+• If the IF logic is true, then the POWER function will raise the power by 2. =POWER(A2,2),

-• If the IF logic is false, then the POWER function will raise the power by 5. =POWER(A2,5),
+• If the IF logic is false, the POWER function will raise the power by 5. =POWER(A2,5),

 POWER Function in VBA